How FICO Credit Scores Are Calculated

-Since our society is so automated, it should come as no surprise that your ability to repay your mortgage comes down to one number.
+Since we live in an automated society, it's not surprising that your ability to repay your mortgage loan comes down to a single number.

-- Credit History - Have you had credit for many years, or for just a short time?
+- Your Credit History - Have you had credit for years, or for a short time?

-- Credit Card Balances - How many accounts do you hold?
-How much do you owe?
+- Balances on your Credit Cards - How many accounts do you have?
+How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of lending you money?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

 These factors are assigned weights based on the formula being used.
-The result is a single number: your credit score.
-Credit scores range from 300 to 800.
-Higher is better.
-Most home buyers in the current environment have a score above 620.
+The results are added up and distilled into a single number.
+Credit scores can be as low as 300 and as high as 800.
+Higher scores are better.
+Most folks getting a mortgage score 620 or above.

 Not just for qualifying

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

-You can get a free credit report once per year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and very inexpensive.
+You can get a federally-mandated free credit report once a year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and very inexpensive.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.

 Want to know more about credit scores?
 Call us: (541) 683-3300.